 Students may request a leave of absence due to medical, financial, personal or academic reasons, or to complete their military service, to study abroad or as a result of family circumstances or other unexpected or unavoidable cases.

-Leave of absence requests must be submitted with a leave of absence request form and supporting documentation.
+Leave of absence requests must be submitted with an application petition and supporting documentation.

 English Preparatory program students must submit their requests to the Administrative Sectary’s Office at the School of Languages.

-Graduate students must submit their requests to the Administrative Secretary’s Office at the respective graduate school in which they are enrolled.
+Graduate students must submit their requests to the Administrative Secretary’s Office at the respective Institute in which they are enrolled.

-Requests are reviewed and concluded by the respective Faculty/ School/Graduate School Executive Board.
+Requests are reviewed and concluded by the respective Faculty/School/Institute Executive Board.

-English Preparatory Program students can be granted a one-time leave of absence for an academic year during their first years; while undergraduate and graduate students can be granted a leave of absence for at most two semesters at a time and for a total of four semesters throughout their periods of study.
+English Preparatory Program students can only be granted a one-time leave of absence for an academic year during their first year of enrollment to the University; while undergraduate and graduate students can be granted a leave of absence for at most two semesters at a time and for a total of four semesters throughout their periods of study.

 In modular graduate programs, students may not submit a leave of absence request for only the second module in a semester.